Authenticity is what we seek in our life, our relationships, and inside our true self.

 Make a deal with yourself, to be less attached to outcomes.
 Walk away.

-and into happiness and more loving in your everyday life.
+and into happiness and more loving in your everyday life; to show up as your authentic self.